21 Flowers That Will Bloom All Year in Florida

 Asters have almost daisy-like flowers, with up to twenty delicate petals per flower, all surrounding a brightly colored center.

-There are many varieties of Aster, and you can find one suitable for almost any soil condition.
-They are relatively easy to grow, so long as you provide the right amount of water and sunshine for your particular variety of Aster.
+There are many varieties of aster, and you can find one suitable for almost any soil condition.
+They are relatively easy to grow, as long as you provide the right amount of water and sunshine for your particular variety.

 Aster flowers vary by variety, with a range of colors from white and pink, to much darker hues of blue.
 By mixing a few different types, you can have colorful flowers bloom all year round in Florida.